 Woods Lake Trailhead: Also located on the south side of 88, the turn-off for Woods Lake is about 3.5 miles past Kirkwood Ski Area (when traveling east).

 Elephants Back is located in the Carson Pass Management Area of Mokelumne Wilderness.
 So, there's a few layers of bureaucracy to deal with.
 There is a $5 per day fee to park at the Carson Pass trailhead.
 A Sno-Park Pass is required during the winter (typically, October through May).

 Wilderness Permits are required for overnight trips.
 During the summer, these permits are available at the Carson Pass Information Center (located at Carson Pass).
 All other times of the year, inquire at the Amador Ranger Station in Pioneer, CA.

 There are some great camping options near Elephants Back.
 In the Carson Pass Management area, there are 3 sites at Winnemucca Lake, 6 sites at Round Top Lake, and 6 sites at Fourth of July Lake.
 Winnemucca is the closest in proximity to Elephants Back--sitting just to the southwest of the mountain.
 All of these sites require a Wilderness Permit.

 If you're traveling in a small group (4 or less) there are ample stealth sites available if you're willing to risk getting scolded by a ranger.

 Find your way to the slopes just northeast of Lake Winnemucca.
+It's best to go around (not through) the boulder field that sits between Winnemucca Lake and the southwest slope of Elephants Back.
 Pick a line up the loose volcanic rock until you reach the summit ridgeline.
 Proceed north to the highpoint.
 A small summit register can be found in a jar beneath a pile of rocks.
 Watch out for the steep east face of the mountain - especially if you're with kids.